10 Tips for solo travel to Singapore.

 2. Stay Hydrated — Singapore Is Hot and Humid

 Singapore is warm all year round.
-You might feel tired faster because of the humidity. i used to Carry with me a reusable water bottle. so i can refill it in malls, airports, and public places for free.
+Carry a reusable water bottle that you can refill in malls, airports, and public places for free.

 3. Try Local Food at Hawker Centers